 What Time of Year Should You Replaster Your Pool?

-There are a number of reasons why you might need to replaster your pool, but no matter what the reason, timing is an important issue.
+There are several reasons why you might need to replaster your pool, but no matter what the reason, timing is an important issue.
 Typically, you want to shoot for an ideal temperature range rather than a time of year because temperatures at different times of the year vary so much across the country.
-In general, the ideal temperature for replastering a pool is somewhere between 50 and 75 degrees Fahrenheit with a fair amount of humidity.
-Crews can definitely work outside of that temperature range though.
+Generally, the ideal temperature for replastering a pool is between 50 and 75 degrees Fahrenheit with a fair amount of humidity.
+Crews can definitely work outside of that temperature range, though.